EgorOrachyov/Berserk/README.md

 Berserk engine is designed as a powerful and compact tool for creating high-performance applications.
 It will be written in C ++ 11 with support for OpenGL graphics, OpenAL audio, Bullet Physics, Asimp importer for  models, a FreeImage texture loader, and a FreeType font loader.
-The engine will provide significant functionality in memory management, math, working with strings, loading XML files, exporting models, multithreading, exporting images, displaying fonts and text, graphical post-processing effects and realistic visualization.
+The engine will provide significant functionality in memory management, math, SIMD instruction set utilisation, working with strings, loading XML files, exporting models, multi-threading, exporting images, displaying fonts and text, graphical post-processing effects and realistic visualization.

 ## Purpose